Montana

 New Method for Ranking Global Copper Deposits Saves Time and Money

-A new approach to ranking copper resources could result in identifying future supplies of copper while saving both time and money, according to the U.S. Geological Survey.
+[ad_1] A new approach to ranking copper resources could result in identifying future supplies of copper while saving both time and money, according to the U.S. Geological Survey.
 This technique has been used to evaluate 10 areas of the world where undiscovered copper resources in sedimentary rock could be found.
-The areas are in addition to five, higher …
+The areas are in addition to five, …

 Read moreNew Method for Ranking Global Copper Deposits Saves Time and Money